davidesantangelo/vsort/README.md

 std::sort       60.70           60.46           PASSED
 ```

-VSort shows excellent minimum times (36.27ms), significantly better than all other algorithms including mergesort's best time (39.42ms).
-This indicates that VSort can achieve superior peak performance in optimal conditions.
+With larger arrays (1,000,000 elements), VSort shows excellent minimum times (36.27ms), significantly better than all other algorithms including mergesort's best time (39.42ms).
+This demonstrates that VSort's optimizations become more impactful as data size increases, providing superior performance for large datasets.

 ### Large Array Performance